 If you have a commercial driver's license and have been charged with a major violation, you will be facing a one-year revocation of your CDL for a first-time violation and a lifetime revocation of your CDL for any second or subsequent violation.

-If you are facing a lifetime ban of your CDL, you may be eligible for reinstatement after 10 years in certain circumstances.
+If you are facing a lifetime ban on your CDL, you may be eligible for reinstatement after 10 years in certain circumstances.
 Remember in Illinois, before your CDL can be disqualified you will need to be convicted of these crimes.
 Simply being charged with a crime will not lead to the disqualification of your CDL.
 Here is a list of major violations that can lead to the disqualification of your CDL.

 • Being under the influence of alcohol under Illinois law